eclipse-archived/codewind-docs/README.md

 # codewind-docs
 Stores files to be part of the Eclipse Codewind landing and documentation pages.

-* This repository is a staging environment for creating the live Eclipse Codewind website
+* This repository is a staging environment for creating the live Eclipse Codewind website.
-* The live website is located at [https://www.eclipse.org/codewind](https://www.eclipse.org/codewind)
+* The live website is located at [https://www.eclipse.org/codewind](https://www.eclipse.org/codewind).
-* The live website repository is at: [https://git.eclipse.org/c/www.eclipse.org/codewind.git/](https://git.eclipse.org/c/www.eclipse.org/codewind.git/).
-The files from this repository will be commited to the live website repository.
-This repository will contain documentation files (MD files) that are transformed into HTML files.
-As a result, this repository will not contain the same files as the live website repository
+* The live website repository is at [https://git.eclipse.org/c/www.eclipse.org/codewind.git/](https://git.eclipse.org/c/www.eclipse.org/codewind.git/).
+The files from this repository are commited to the website repository.
+This repository contains `.md` documentation files that are transformed into HTML files.
+As a result, this repository does not contain the same files as the website repository.

-# Landing Pages UI repo
+# Landing pages UI repo
 Store any pages to be part of the landing pages in the `docs/_documentations` folder.

-## View the landing pages on your local machine
+## Viewing the landing pages on your local machine
 View your changes before creating a pull request so you can fix problems before the changes are merged.
 Each time you merge or push to GitHub, GitHub runs Jekyll.

 Prerequisites:
-* Install Docker and make sure Docker daemon is running.
+* Install Docker and make sure the Docker daemon is running.

 1. Run the following command: `./serve.sh`.
 2. View the page with this URL: `http://localhost:4321/codewind/`.
-3. Run `./build.sh` command to check broken links.
+3. Run the `./build.sh` command to check broken links.

-## Run the build locally
+## Running the build locally
 Prerequisites:
-* Install Docker and make sure Docker daemon is running.
+* Install Docker and make sure the Docker daemon is running.

 1. Run the following command: `./build.sh`.
-2. The HTML site content are generated in `docs/_site/codewind` folder.
+2. The HTML site content is generated in the `docs/_site/codewind` folder.
-3. Check the script result, make sure there is no broken links.
+3. Check the script result and make sure there are no broken links.

-## Push to the external landing page
+## Pushing to the landing page
+See [Publishing.md](https://github.com/eclipse/codewind-docs/blob/master/Publishing.md) for instructions on publishing the landing pages.

+## Assigning an issue
 TBD

-## To assign an issue
+## Creating a backup
 TBD

-## To create a backup
+## Updating the docs
 TBD

-## To update the docs

-TBD

-# Code developer's guide to the Landing Pages
+# Developer guide to the landing pages
-The landing page is built on [jekyll](https://jekyllrb.com/).
-The jekyll templates, config and documents are under `docs` folder.
+The landing page is built on [Jekyll](https://jekyllrb.com/).
+The Jekyll templates, config, and documents are in the `docs` folder.

-## Files in `docs` folder
+## Files in the `docs` folder
-* `_data/docstoc.yml` - This is the config file for docs' navigation menu.
+* `_data/docstoc.yml` - The config file for the Docs tab.
-* `_data/newstoc.yml` - This is the config file for news' navigation menu.
+* `_data/newstoc.yml` - The config file for the News tab.
-* `_documentations` - The markdown files of the codewind docs.
-ID team manages this folder.
+* `_documentations` - The Markdown files for the Codewind docs.
-* `_includes` - The common jekyll template snippets which are included in jekyll templates, such as headers and footers.
+* `_includes` - Common Jekyll template snippets that are included in Jekyll templates, such as headers and footers.
-* `_layouts/docs-dynamic.html` - Not used.
-This is for dynamically generates the docs navigation menu.
+* `_layouts/docs-dynamic.html` - The file to dynamically generate the Docs tab.
+Do not edit.
-* `_layout/docs.html` - Jekyll template for docs page.
+* `_layout/docs.html` - Jekyll template for docs pages.
-* `_layout/landing.html` - Jekyll template for homepage page.
+* `_layout/landing.html` - Jekyll template for the homepage page.
-* `_layout/news.html` - Jekyll template for news page.
+* `_layout/news.html` - Jekyll template for news pages.
-* `_layout/newsredirect.html` - Jekyll template for latest news page.
+* `_layout/newsredirect.html` - Jekyll template for the latest news page.
-* `_news` - Folder contains release news.
-Latest is always news.md (use template `_layout/newsredirect.html`).
+* `_news` - Folder that contains release news.
+The latest is always `news.md`.
+Use the template `_layout/newsredirect.html`.
-* `_site` - Folder contains the generated site html.
+* `_site` - Folder that contains the generated site HTML.
-* `css` - CSS Styles of the site.
+* `css` - CSS styles for the site.
-* `dist` - The folder contains some of the static images
+* `dist` - The folder that contains some of the static images.
 * `images` - Also contains some of the docs static images.
-We need to split images into two folders, one is the images that for any documents created by ID team, another one is for landing page.
-There is a issue opened for this: https://github.com/eclipse/codewind/issues/1883
+We need to split images into two folders, one for images in any document created by the documentation team and another for images on the landing page.
+See issue https://github.com/eclipse/codewind/issues/1883.
-* `js/docs.js` - Docs javascript.
+* `js/docs.js` - Docs JavaScript.
-* `js/index.js` - Homepage javascript
+* `js/index.js` - Homepage JavaScript.
-* `js/jquery.matchHeight-min.js` Javascript lib to match div heights on home page.
+* `js/jquery.matchHeight-min.js` - JavaScript library to match div heights on the homepage.
-* `_config.yml` Jekyll configuration file
+* `_config.yml` - Jekyll configuration file.
-* `Gemfile` - Gemfile.
-We need to install plugin [jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) to display `last updated on` on each docs.
+* `Gemfile` - The Gemfile that installs the [jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) plug-in to display `last updated on` on each doc page.
-* `index.html` - The landing page home page
+* `index.html` - The landing page homepage.

-There are two header files in `_includes` folder.  `header.html` is used in `landing.html` template, which is home page only.  `header-fixedtop.html` is used in `docs.html` template, which is for news and docs pages, because we wanted a fixed header bar.
+The `_includes` folder has two header files.
+Use the `header.html` file in the `landing.html` template, which is for the homepage only.
+Use the `header-fixedtop.html` in the `docs.html` template, which is for pages in the News and Docs tabs, to maintain a fixed header bar.

-Steven Hung has the permission to update the production page.
-Run the above `build.sh` to generate the html files (in `_site` folder).
-I have never done that (I don't have permission to update).
+Steven Hung (@sghung) has permission to update the production page.
+Run `./build.sh` to generate the HTML files in the `_site` folder.

-## Files in root folder
+## Files in the root folder

-* `serve.sh` - Launch the landing page on local host.
-Requires docker.
+* `serve.sh` - Enter `./serve.sh` to launch the landing page on localhost.
+Requires Docker.
-* `build.sh` - Generate the site html files, and perform 404 checks.
+* `build.sh` - Enter `./build.sh` to generate the site HTML files and perform 404 checks.
-* `Publishing.md` - How to launch the site on local host and how to publish to production server.
+* `Publishing.md` - Instructions for launching the site on localhost and publishing to a production server.

 ## Q and A

-Q: For the TOC, if we need to add another sub level, does that require code change?
-Or does the dynamic TOC allow for many children properties.
+Q: If we need to add another level of child topics in the documentation table of contents, do we need to make a code change?
+Does the dynamic table of contents allow for many child topics?
-A: No, the template has to be modified.
+A: Edit the `_data/docstoc.yml` file.
+- Also, topics have a limit to how deeply they can be nested.
+- For example, if you have a **Parent topic** and a **First level child topic** nested in the parent, and then you have another **Second level child topic** nested in the first level child topic, the second level child topic cannot have its own child topics.
+- If you attempt to add more nested child topics, when you merge the changes and view them on the landing pages Docs tab, the **Second level child topic** plus all its children appear at the same level, and the **Second level child topic** links out to the main homepage if you try to click it.

-Q: For the newsredirect.html, does it pick up the first entry in newstoc config file?
+Q: Does the `newsredirect.html` file pick up the first entry in `newstoc` config file?
-A: Yes, as we have this in the template: `{% assign entry = site.data.newstoc | first %}`
+A: Yes, this is in the template: `{% assign entry = site.data.newstoc | first %}`

-Q: Quite a few places does remove: ".html" what is that logic for?
-I recall we had issues with .html before but all our pages appear to end with .html, so just wanted some clarification
+Q: Quite a few places remove `.html`.
+What is that logic for?
+We had issues with `.html` before, but all our pages appear to end with `.html`.
-A: When we define the url in MD file, we omit the `.html` extension.
-When the site is being built it automatically adds `.html` extension to the file.
+A: When we define the URL in the `.md` file, we omit the `.html` extension.
+When the site is being built, it automatically adds an `.html` extension to the file.
 In the config file, we have `.html` added to the link.
-So when we compare the url in the templates we will need to remove `.html` extension.
+So when we compare the URL in the templates, we need to remove the `.html` extension.

-Q: The folders with underscores (e.g. _data, _layouts), how are they picked up by Jekyll?
+Q: How does Jekyll pick up the folders with underscores, such as `_data` and `_layouts`?
 Is it automatic?
-Does Jekyll copy all folders to the generated _site folder?
+Does Jekyll copy all folders to the generated `_site` folder?
-A: Yes they are automatically picked up jekyll when the site is being built.
-These folders are only used for building the site, and are not used on production server.
-We only need to publish files in `_site` to production server.
+A: Yes, they are automatically picked up by Jekyll when the the site is being built.
+These folders are used only for building the site.
+They are not used on the production server.
+We need only to publish files in `_site` to the production server.

 ## Reference
 * https://jekyllrb.com/
 * https://jekyllrb.com/docs/liquid/
 * https://bundler.io/gemfile.html